 Registration Rights.
 Upon completion of this offering, the holders of 15,035,896 shares of our common stock, or their transferees, will be entitled to rights with respect to the registration of their shares for resale under the Securities Act.
+Registration of their shares for resale under the Securities Act.
 Registration of their shares for resale under the Securities Act would result in these shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates, immediately upon the effectiveness of that registration statement.